If you live in the state of Illinois, it’s important to be up-to-date on the status of your driver’s license.

 - 3. In Person

-- 5. To Purchase Another Person’s Driving Record
+- 7. How to Purchase Another Person’s Driving Record

-- 8. To Print your Driving Record Abstract
+- 10. How to Print your Driving Record Abstract

-- 10. To Renew Online as a Safe Driver
+- 12. How to Renew Your Driver’s License Online as a Safe Driver

 The necessary form that you need to complete is the Abstract Request Form.
 After completing it, you can postal mail it to the Secretary of State, Driver Analysis Section, 2701 S. Dirksen Pkwy., Springfield, IL 62723.